thogiti/thogiti.github.io/_posts/2025-02-01-Exploring-DRF-Multi-Resource-Blockchain-Fees.md

 # Handling Discrete Tasks, Fragmentation, and Placement Constraints

-The Future Work (Section 9.1) of the DRF paper points out several directions that also appear in blockchain contexts:
+The Future Work (Section 9.1) of the DRF paper points out several directions that also look relevant in blockchain contexts:

 - Minimizing Fragmentation:
    - Blockchains have discrete “slots” for transactions.
 If partial resource usage of a dimension is leftover, but no single transaction can fit in it, that capacity is effectively wasted.
 This is akin to bin-packing or scheduling tasks on discrete machines.